The Movie Song Album: Reception

 Variety notes "Tony Bennett's vocalistic dramatics get a firstrate workout on this repertoire of songs drawn from films of various vintage."
+Record World reported that album showed Bennett "underscores his debut as a movie actor by doing a package of tunes from movies."

-Record Mirror said "it's tremendously warm, swinging, sentimental, sensitive".
+American Record Guide claims "The album is sensitively and forcefully sung and comes off very well."

+Record Mirror said "it's tremendously warm, swinging, sentimental, sensitive", giving it a four-star rating.
 Disc and Music Echo said the album "turns his relaxed-but overrated-vocal talents."